ekankchhaparwal/NITK_RooMate/README.md

 Finding suitable accommodation can be a daunting task, especially when faced with the challenges of compatibility with potential roommates.
 Traditional methods of searching for roommates or listing available rooms often lack the flexibility and efficiency required to meet the needs of individuals seeking room exchanges.

-Our portal addresses these challenges by providing a centralized platform where users can create detailed room listings, browse available listings based on their preferences, and communicate securely with potential room exchange partners.
+Our portal addresses these challenges by providing a centralized platform where users can create detailed room listings, browse available listings based on their preferences, and communicate with potential room exchange partners.
 The portal offers a seamless and intuitive solution to facilitate the search.